agility/gatsby-source-agilitycms/README.md

       // The name of the plugin
       resolve: "@agility/gatsby-source-agilitycms",
       options: {
+        // If you are debugging content from Agility CMS, you can set this to `true`
+        debug: true,
         // Your Agility Content Fetch API Guid
         guid: '046a1a87',
         // Your Agility Content Fetch API Key